-Upon successful program completion, the student will be eligible to take either the American Medical Technologists National Medical Assisting Exam (for the RMA or Registered Medical Assistant credential) or the American Association of Medical Assistants National Medical Assisting Exam (for the CMA - AAMA or Certified Medical Assistant - AAMA credential).
+Upon successful program completion, the student will be eligible to take the American Medical Technologists National Medical Assisting Exam for the RMA or Registered Medical Assistant credential.

 The the growth in opportunities for medical assistants is faster than the average occupation.
 Expansion of medical practices and demand for more preventive medical services will be driven by an aging baby-boom population and the needfor more assistants to perform administrative and clinical duties.

 For information about careers in your area of study, visit O*NET OnLine for detailed job descriptions, education requirements, wage and employment trend information.